amazium/amz-cqrs/README.md

 # Amazium : CQRS library

-**!!
-HIGHLY EXPERIMENTAL - DO NOT USE !!**

-This cqrs library contains some basic contracts and utility classes to use in regards to cqrs
+nanoThis cqrs library contains some basic contracts and utility classes to use in regards to cqrs

 ## Installation